supercollider/supercollider.github.io/development/building-beagleboneblack.md

   * `@reboot /bin/bash /home/debian/autostart.sh`
 4. `nano ~/mycode.scd`  #and add your code inside a s.waitForBoot. for example...
   * `s.waitForBoot{ {SinOsc.ar([400, 404], 0, 0.5)}.play }`
-5. `sudo reboot`  #and the sound should start after a few seconds - log in with ssh and `sudo pkill jackd && sudo pkill sclang` to stop it.
+5. `sudo reboot`  #and the sound should start after a few seconds. log in with ssh and `sudo pkill jackd && sudo pkill sclang` to stop it.

 wheezy (older system)
 --